-Karla Black’s sculptures (2001-2021), at the Fruitmarket in Edinburgh, form her own dialectic in cotton wool pads, paint, nail varnish, thread.
+Karla Black sculptures (2001-2021), at the Fruitmarket in Edinburgh, form the artist’s own dialectic in cotton wool pads, paint, nail varnish, thread.
 Reticent to call it a retrospective, Black gathers works from the last twenty years that still spark for her—works that have spilled, will disintegrate and break apart.
 Golden gilded glass panels and ovoid mirrors are smeared and streaked with cosmetic creams; totemic paper forms are varnished in shimmering blusher and caked in foundation that cracks, like skin, at the folds.
 In ‘Punctuation is pretty popular: nobody wants to admit to much’ (2008/2021) she scales this up, filling a sunlit room with Pepto-Bismol-pink plaster powder, then disrupting the smooth surface with reams of unravelled thread that leaves its own tracks.

 Despite appearances, the saccharine palette of domestic life is, Black says, an aesthetic choice, in that the work does not ‘point outside of itself to meaning’.
 It is self-sufficient—interior and personal rather than insular.
 By working alone with her materials, Black, like Borland, emphasises the physicality of making and the interaction between the body, the material and the space.
 She ladders and stretches tights into canvases, leaves imprints and track marks in plaster and mud.
 In ‘Waiver for Shade’ (2021), she responds to the Fruitmarket’s new bare-brick warehouse and industrial architecture with tectonic mounds of earth and scatters bent metallic sheets of gold and copper leaf.
 Each form infers the motion of her body and her reach.